jo/sync-tank/migrations.md

 }
 ```

 As with the introduction of an `isImportant` property, the new settings document will not cause existing apps to break.
 Instead, we can use this document to enhance the experience for users of the new app version.
 If there is no settings document, the application can simply use the default color that already exists.
+And if an older app does not know how to deal with settings-documents, it may safely ignore it.

 So far we have amended the todo-schema and introduced a new document type.
 Both operations are non-breaking changes to our data schema.
-But now let's look at yet another feature request that will have a deeper impact on our format:
+But now let's look at yet another feature request that will have a deeper impact on our data format:

 ```cucumber
 As a web app user